vmware-tanzu/pinniped/site/content/docs/howto/configure-supervisor-with-dex.md

 This how-to guide assumes that you have already [installed the Pinniped Supervisor]({{< ref "install-supervisor" >}}) with working ingress, and that you have [configured a FederationDomain to issue tokens for your downstream clusters]({{< ref "configure-supervisor" >}}).

+You'd also have to have an instance of Dex up and running, i.e. accessible at `https://<dex-dns-record>`.
+You can refer to the [Getting started with Dex](https://dexidp.io/docs/getting-started/) guidelines for more information on how to deploy it.

 ## Configure Dex to use Github as an external identity provider

 Dex is an OIDC issuer that supports various identity providers through connectors, i.e. LDAP, Github, Gitlab, Google, SAML and much more.
 Take a look at its [documentation](https://dexidp.io/docs/connectors/) to understand how to configure such connector in Dex.